lm3nitro/Projects/NSM/Zeek/Zeek Install on Ubuntu 22.04.md

 zeekctl deploy
 ```

-#### Send Zeek logs to Splunk
+## Zeek logs to Splunk

-As part of my lab, I then wanted to configure Zeek to send the logs to my Splunk.
+As part of this project, I then wanted to configure Zeek to send the logs to my Splunk.
 For this particular lab, I went ahead and used the Corelight App.
 To do this, I did the following:

 + Configured Zeek to output logs in JSON format for consumption by Splunk.
 + Created an index in Splunk for Zeek data.